Mirakek/ArmedRobot/README.md

 # ArmedRobot
-Robot with Mecanum Wheels using Arduino.
+Robot with Mecanum Wheels using Arduino and detachable/attachable casing with arm.

 This project consists of building a robot controlled through a pre-made phone app from HTM through MIT App Inventor.
 We later sold the robot for a nice profit :)